-Recently, we hosted a dinner party for 8, held outdoors and almost everything on the menu was grilled.
-Including the appetizers and dessert.
+Summer Grilling Party.
+Recently, we hosted a dinner party for 8.
+It was held outdoors.
+Almost everything on the menu was grilled, including the appetizers and dessert.

-The formula was simple – invite a group of guests that like to eat and drink, can converse on a wide range of topics and prepare a meal that is relatively low maintenance.
-I will explore this over the next few posts, with recipes, thoughts and pictures.
+The formula was simple.
+Invite a group of guests who like to eat and drink.
+Make sure they can converse on a wide range of topics.
+Prepare a meal that is low maintenance.
+I will explore this over the next few posts, with recipes, thoughts, and pictures.

 First up, an appetizer – Grilled Eggplant Dip